Jelvon/LiDars_cameras_synchronization_hardware_trigger_Arduino/README.md

 About GNSS/GPS:
 GPS could provide accurate time resource here, but in our application case it is not essential, we only need relative same time between sensors and PC.
 GPS could be used to trigger LiDar and Arduino also.
+## Lidar configuration
+Turn the ptp trigger mode on in the web page control panel

 ## PC configuration
 1.install linuxptp